unit9a/taruggiz/README.md

   2. present a simple api to web and app developers
 2. minimize amount of event data that is sent to global web
   * promote privacy
-3. explore the transforming smart home technology into 'assistive' technology
+3. explore transforming smart home technology into 'assistive' technology

 ##Installing##
 ###Development